RashadBhuiyan/FDM_Challenge_Fall_2021/README.md

-# MimiCaramel.Co
+# FDM Challenge Fall 2021
-The website data for MimiCaramel.Co, a sticker prints and cuts service + private commission website!
+A simple website created using HTML and CSS while implementing a Python Flask REST API and a SQLite database.